- Networking (UDP and TCP setup)

 Networking (UDP and TCP setup)UDP

 It's best to open all UDP ports (0-65535) for RTSP/RTP streaming.
-On the incoming side, Wowza Media Server tries to use ports in the range 6970-9999.
+On the incoming side, the Wowza media server software tries to use ports in the range 6970-9999.
 On the outgoing side, the port choice is made by the receiving device so it's best to open all ports to outgoing UDP traffic.
 Setting up UDP networking correctly is sometimes difficult and depends on your router and firewall configuration.
-If behind NAT (network address translation), it's important that all UDP ports are mapped to the server running Wowza Media Server.
+If behind NAT (network address translation), it's important that all UDP ports are mapped to the server running the Wowza media server software.

 Wowza provides a RTSP/RTP test stream running on Amazon EC2, which seems to work on most mobile networks/devices.
 Amazon EC2 is a great place to experiment with RTSP/RTP streaming.
 For more information, see Wowza for Amazon EC2.